janus-idp/operator/docs/external-db.md

 # External DB integration

-Backstage hosts the data in the [PostgreSQL database](https://backstage.io/docs/getting-started/config/database/).
+Backstage hosts the data in a [PostgreSQL database](https://backstage.io/docs/getting-started/config/database/).
-By default, Operator creates and manages local instance of PostgreSQL in the same as Backstage deployment namespace but it also allows to switch this off and configure external instance instead.
+By default, the Operator creates and manages a local instance of PostgreSQL in the same namespace as the Backstage deployment but it also allows to switch this off and configure an external database server instead.
 Usually, external connection requires more security, so, this instruction includes steps to configure SSL/TLS.

 ### Configure your external PostgreSQL instance
-As a prerequisite you have to know:
+As a prerequisite, you have to know:
 - **db-host** - your PostgreSQL instance DNS or IP address
 - **db-port** - your PostgreSQL instance port number (usually 5432)
 - **username** - to connect to your PostgreSQL instance
 - **password** - to connect to your PostgreSQL instance

+**NOTE:** By default, Backstage uses databases for each plugin and automatically creates them if none are found, so in addition to PSQL Database level privileges, the user may need Create Database privilege.

-In addition, to get your database connection secured with SSL/TLS you also need certificates in a form of PEM file.
+In addition, to get your database connection secured with SSL/TLS, you also need certificates in the form of PEM file.

 You can find configuration guidelines for:
 - [AWS RDS PostgreSQL](#aws-rds-postgresql)